Best Aromatherapy Diffuser of 2020

 Includes: Diffuser, adapter, directions, 150 ml measuring cup

-One of several lookalikes on the internet, the URPOWER 2 is a minimalistic aromatherapy diffuser that's uncomplicated to use and inexpensive.
-Though many claim to be "whisper quiet," the URPOWER is truly an exceptionally quiet device.
-It has extremely limited options that are perfect for the essentialist: ON or OFF, and continuous or intermittent mist.
+One of several lookalikes on the internet, the URPOWER 2, is a minimalistic aromatherapy diffuser that's uncomplicated to use and inexpensive.
+Though many claim to be "whisper quiet," the URPOWER is genuinely an exceptionally quiet device.
+It has minimal options perfect for the essentialist: ON or OFF, and continuous or intermittent mist.
 Lacking any timers, this little machine simply runs until it's empty, which is around 6 hours using the intermittent setting.
-The entire translucent device lights up brightly or "dimly" in seven colors, or it cycles through the rainbow, making it a solid choice for those who suffer from nyctophobia, or fear of the darkness.
+The entire translucent device lights up brightly or "dimly" in seven colors, or it cycles through the rainbow, making it a solid choice for those who have nyctophobia, or fear of the darkness.

-With its limited capacity, the URPOWER is best used in smaller spaces and can be a great fit for a child's bedroom or even your office at work.
+The URPOWER is best used in smaller spaces because of its limited capacity and can be an excellent fit for a child's bedroom or even your office at work.
 However, if you're hoping for a diffuser that can last all night or the whole workday, this isn't it.
-It's also not the best choice for keeping your entire 4 bedroom house smelling fresh, and its limited options may be too limited for some.
+It's also not the best choice to keep your entire 4 bedroom house smelling fresh, and its limited options may be too limited for some.
 Additionally, it isn't the most elegant in appearance and has a surprisingly short cord — just 4 feet long.
-But for an undersized, elementary option to fit a modest space, the URPOWER is a solid option with an appealing price tag.Timer Settings: ON (auto shut off when empty)
+However, the URPOWER is a reliable option for an undersized, elementary model that fits in modest spaces and boasts an appealing price tag.Timer Settings: ON (auto shut off when empty)

 Mist Settings: Intermittent (30 seconds on, 30 seconds off) or continuous